agamedoer/Lecture-Notes/Lab.md

 Main Activity - Tic Tac Toe
 ------------
 BY the end of this activity you should have created a Tic-Tac-Toe game that runs in the console.
-The program will have while loop in the main function that will keep calling functions that aks for player input, update the board, and check for win condition, continously until a player wins or there are no more valid moves.
+The program will have while loop in the main function that will keep calling functions that aks for player input, update the board, and check for the win/loss/draw condition, continously until a player wins or there are no more valid moves.
 1. In the main function, declare a 9 element `char` array named `board`, this will be used to represent the game board; use a for-loop to initialise all elements of `board` to ' '.
 Then declare a `char currentPlayer` and initialise it to 'x', and a `boolean gameover` and initialise it to `false`'

 2. Outside of the main function, define a function named `drawBoard`.
 The function should have one paramter, a `char` array named `board` and return void.
 Inside the funtion, print `board` to the console as a 3 by 3 grid of char (first row elements: 0 1 2, second rowelemnts: 3 4 5, third row elemnts: 6 7 8).
 To simplify our task, we will assume that the `board` will always have 9 elements.
 Hint: use a for loop and the % operator to print `board`.